Administration of Business Central Online

 The grace period is a period of 30 days when the customer can still access the product without any restrictions.
-After the grace period, the subscription enters the data retention period, which is another 90 days during which only the admin users of the Azure Active Directory tenant can login into the product.
+After the grace period, the subscription enters the data retention period, which is another 90 days during which only the admin users of the Microsoft Entra tenant can login into the product.
 After those 90 days, Microsoft deletes the data automatically.

 This policy is general across Microsoft's online offerings, as you can see in this example from Microsoft 365: What happens to my data and access when my Microsoft 365 for business subscription ends?.

 The same applies to trials that are based on the Dynamics 365 Business Central Premium Trial license.
 But this does not apply to viral trials.

 Understanding Business Central online infrastructure